Goldfinger (band)

 Goldfinger is an American punk rock band from Los Angeles, formed in 1994.
-In their early years, the band was considered a contributor to the movement of third-wave ska, a mid-1990s revitalization in the popularity of ska, evidenced in their first three albums: Goldfinger (1996), Hang-Ups (1997) and Stomping Ground (2000).
+In their early years, the band was considered a contributor to the movement of third-wave ska, a mid-late 1990s revitalization in the popularity of ska, evidenced in their first three albums: Goldfinger (1996), Hang-Ups (1997) and Stomping Ground (2000).
 However, the releases of Open Your Eyes (2002) and Disconnection Notice (2005) saw the band shed most of the ska influence, and they have been more commonly placed in the pop-punk genre in later years.
-They have since released three more albums: Hello Destiny...
-(2008), The Knife (2017) and Never Look Back (2020).
+They have since released four more albums: Hello Destiny...
+(2008), The Knife (2017), Never Look Back (2020), and Nine Lives (2026).
 The band is also noted for their support for animal rights.

 Frontman John Feldmann has been the sole constant member of the group.
 Other longtime members have included Charlie Paulson (guitar), Simon Williams (bass), Kelly LeMieux (bass) and Darrin Pfeiffer (drums).
 As of 2019, the band consists of Feldmann, Paulson, Philip Sneed (guitar), Mike Herrera (bass), and Nick Gross (drums).